truenas/documentation/content/en/hub/tasks/advanced/WipingDisks.md

 ---
 title: "Wiping Disks"
-description:  "How to wipe disks in TrueNAS"
+description:  "How to delete data from a disk."
 ---

-The **Wipe** function is used to discard an ununsed disk.
+The **Wipe** function is used to delete obsolete data off an unused disk.

 Clicking **Wipe** offers several options: